chef/chef-web-docs/chef_master/source/resource_dpkg_package.rst

 The dpkg_package resource has the following properties:

 ``options``
-   **Ruby Type:** String
+   **Ruby Type:** String, Array

-   One (or more) additional options that are passed to the command.
+   One (or more) additional command options that are passed to the command.

 ``package_name``
    **Ruby Type:** String, Array

-   The name of the package.
-Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.
+   An optional property to set the package name if it differs from the resource block's name.

-``source``
+``response_file``
    **Ruby Type:** String

-   Optional.
-The path to a package in the local file system.
+   The direct path to the file used to pre-seed a package.

 ``response_file_variables``
    **Ruby Type:** Hash